akbarnotopb/code-interview-cadit/README.md

 # Answers
 1. Techdoc of CDM, Logical Model, & PDM are on `techdoc` folder
-2. Database scham is on `DDL/mysql-schema-only.sql`
+2. Database schema is on `DDL/mysql-schema-only.sql`
 3. Pipeline is on `pipeline.py` or `pipeline.ipynb`
 4. Queries are on `queries` folder